Bat roosts: use of chemical pest control products and timber treatments in or near them

 When you’re as certain as you can be that the area is clear of bats, tell the bat advice helpline of your intended action.

-The tables provided below list the chemical substances that Natural England is aware are currently approved for use under the Control of Pesticides Regulations (COPR).
-Other products are available and the Health and Safety Executive website has searchable pesticides databases but not all of these are safe to use near bat roosts.
+The tables linked below list the chemical substances that Natural England is aware are currently approved for use under the Control of Pesticides Regulations (COPR) or the EU Biocides Regulation 528/2012 (EU BPR).
+Other products are available and the Health and Safety Executive website has searchable pesticides databases, but not all of these are safe to use near bat roosts.

 When controlling pests using insecticides you should: